deficollective/defiscan/src/content/protocols/morpho.md

 ## Conclusion

 The Morpho Ethereum mainnet protocol achieves _Low_ centralization scores for the _Chain_ and _Accessibility_ dimensions.
-The upgradeability of the `MORPHO` token that is not protected with an onchain governance system and _Exit Window_ and its trusted Chainlink dependency result in _Medium_ _Upgradeability_, _Exit Window_ and _Autonomy_ risks and **Stage 1** decentralization.
+The _Upgradeability_ of the `MORPHO` token that is not protected with an onchain governance system or _Exit Window_ and its trusted Chainlink dependency result in _Medium_ _Upgradeability_, _Exit Window_ and _Autonomy_ risks and **Stage 1** decentralization.

-The protocol could advance to **Stage 2** by; 1) transferring control over the `MORPHO` permissions to onchain governance with a 30-day _Exit Window_ and 2) implementing a fallback mechanism around the Chainlink oracle dependency (or Chainlink taking measures to become a _Low Centralization_ protocol, as highlighted in this [report](./chainlink-oracles.md)).
+The protocol could advance to **Stage 2** by; 1) transferring control over the `MORPHO` permissions to onchain governance with a 30-day _Exit Window_ and 2) implementing a fallback mechanism around the Chainlink oracle dependency (or Chainlink taking measures to become a _Low Centralization_ protocol, as highlighted in this [report](https://defiscan.info/protocols/chainlink-oracles)).

 > Overall score: Stage 1